Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 workspace.

-Now we need to add the actual variable so go down and you will find "add variable", select the variable category "environment variable". the key of the variable will be "TFE_TOKEN" and the value will be the one used to do terraform plan for example.
+Now we need to add the actual variable so go down and you will find "add variable", select the variable category "environment variable".
+The key of the variable will be "TFE_TOKEN" and the value will be the one used to do terraform plan for example.

-Now we can commit and push our changes into github and after it you can see that a plan will be triggered in Terraform Cloud that will hopelly succeed.
+Now we can commit and push our changes into github and after it you can see that a plan will be triggered in Terraform Cloud that will hopefully succeed.

 ## Github Automation